John Lankston: Life and career

 Born in Bridgeport, Illinois, Lankston was the son of Jason Lankston.
 He graduated from Bridgeport High School in 1952 and then pursued music studies at Vincennes University from which he graduated in 1954.
 He then pursued further music studies in opera at the University of Cincinnati – College-Conservatory of Music.
 While there he also trained in ballet and modern dance.
 After graduating, he moved to New York City in 1958 where he was soon cast in the chorus of Albert Hague and Dorothy Fields 1959 musical Redhead starring Gwen Verdon; eventually replacing William LeMassena as Howard Cavanaugh during the show's run.
 In 1961 he created the role of Lord Delmore in the original Broadway production of Robert Wright and George Forrest's operetta Kean at the Broadway Theatre, 53rd Street, which closed after 92 performances.
 In 1963 he portrayed Louis in the New York City Center revival of Pal Joey. starring Bob Fosse.
 That same year he created the roles of Adolph and the Ziegfeld Tenor in Jule Styne's Funny Girl, and was the featured tenor with Barbra Streisand in the song "His Love Makes Me Beautiful."
 For his work on the cast recording he was awarded the Grammy Award for Best Musical Theater Album at the 7th Annual Grammy Awards.

-After Funny Girl closed, Langston pursued further studies in opera in Germany before joining the roster of artists with the New York City Opera (NYCO) in 1966, making his debut as Pedrillo in Mozart's The Abduction from the Seraglio.
+After Funny Girl closed, Lankston pursued further studies in opera in Germany before joining the roster of artists with the New York City Opera (NYCO) in 1966, making his debut as Pedrillo in Mozart's The Abduction from the Seraglio.
 He recorded that role on film four years later with the Peter Herman Adler's National Educational Television Opera on the NET network.
 He rose to become a huge star with NYCO, appearing in numerous operas with the company for 35 years.
 His last performance with the company was as Ko-Ko in The Mikado in 2001.
 In addition to performing with the NYCO, Lankston also portrayed Anfinomo in the United States premiere of Monteverdi's Il ritorno d'Ulisse in patria in 1974 with the Washington National Opera.

 In 1984 he starred in the American premiere of Harrison Birtwistle's Down by the Greenwood Side with the New York Philharmonic.
 He also portrayed the villainous Loge in Richard Wagner's Das Rheingold at the Earl W. Brydges Artpark State Park with conductor Christopher Keene in 1985.

 Lankston died in Bridgeport, Illinois, on July 12, 2018, at the age of 84.